 Those who can, do.
 Those who can do more, volunteer.

-We are always looking for new volunteers to support Friends' community education and outreach projects including the Winter Lecture Series, Films with Friends fall environmental film series, Trail Tales shoreline interpretive program, Fidalgo Shoreline Academy "day of learning for everyone", and the National Estuaries Day celebration.
+There are a number of other volunteer opportunities that do not required participating in this training, such as working as a volunteer at the Padilla Bay Interpretive Center or volunteering to support Friends' community education and outreach projects including the Winter Lecture Series, Trail Tales shoreline interpretive program, Fidalgo Shoreline Academy "day of learning for everyone", and the Fidalgo Bay Day Estuary celebration.

 Project examples include activities such as:

 - Leading interpretive walks

 - Intertidal monitoring on the beach

 - Assisting with training and continuing education programs

 - Volunteering at the Padilla Bay Interpretive Center

 - Helping with Padilla Bay school programs